joenvihe/test_rimac/README.md

    - 20/11/2023 is the last day of submission.
    - Once you’re happy with your solution, submit it by raising a pull request in this repo, adding `joenvihe` as a reviewer.
 Please include all the notebooks and/or modules you end up writing, and include instructions to run your solution.
-   - **Stretch goal:** You will get bonus points if you include a bare-bones web app as part of your solution.
-The web app should take a user ID as input and display two lists:
-     - The top N products recommended for the user by the recommender system, and
-     - The last M products purchased by the user.

 ## What we will evaluate